open-mmlab/mmpretrain/docs/tutorials/new_dataset.md

 │   │   ├── ...
 ```

 For validation, we provide a annotation list.
-Each line of the list contrains a filename and its corresponding ground-truth labels.
+Each line of the list contrains a filename and its corresponding.
 The format is as follows:

 ```
 ILSVRC2012_val_00000001.JPEG 65